 Don’t miss: If the actual apples you pick aren’t enough, check out the market for everything from apple cider doughnuts to apple dumplings, as well as apple cider pressed on-site.

-Brecknock Orchard has a lighter crop than usual, so get out there ASAP to pick a variety of apples that includes Golden and Red Delicious, Jonamac, and Cortland before they’re gone.
+Apple picking season is expected to run through Nov.
+6 this year at Brecknock Orchard.
+Get out there to pick a variety of apples that includes Golden and Red Delicious, Jonamac, and Cortland before they’re gone.
 And if veggies are more your thing, they are offering pick-your-own on more than 40 types of pumpkins, squash, and gourds.

 Don’t miss: Brecknock’s farm market has tons of homemade items like apple dumplings and pumpkin rolls, plus apple cider and fruit slushies.
 They even have local delivery and curbside pickup.

-Don’t miss: Grim’s Fall Festival is open weekends through Nov.
-1 and includes activities like a corn maze apple cannon shoot with entry ($16.95 per person, kids 2 and under free).
+Don’t miss: Grim’s Fall Festival is open weekends through Oct.
+31 and includes activities like a corn maze and hayrides.